-We have adopted a Code of Business Conduct and Ethics (the "Code"), that applies to all of our employees, officers and directors.
+We have adopted a Code of Business Conduct and Ethics (the "Code"), that applies to all of our employees, officers (including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions) and directors.
 The Code is available on the investor relations section of our website at http://investors.paylocity.com.
 A printed copy of the Code may also be obtained by any stockholder free of charge upon request to the Corporate Secretary, Paylocity Holding Corporation, 3850 N. Wilke Road, Arlington Heights, Illinois 60004.
 Any substantive amendment to or waiver of any provision of the Code may be made only by the board of directors, and will be disclosed on our website as well as via any other means then required by Nasdaq Listing Rules or applicable law.